Dr. John Beckner joins Floyd Outpatient Behavioral Health

 He earned a Bachelor of Arts in psychology from the University of Cincinnati in Cincinnati, Ohio.

-Prior to joining Floyd, Dr. Beckner served as the Medical Director of Hamilton Healthcare Behavioral Health Department in Dalton.
+Prior to joining Floyd, Beckner served as the medical director of Hamilton Healthcare Behavioral Health Department in Dalton.
 He previously treated patients at Floyd Behavioral Health from 2011 to 2014.

-To make an appointment with Dr. Beckner at Floyd Outpatient Behavioral Health, call 706.232.5650